Skip to main content

 Plotly

-For interactive visualizations using Plotly, it is recommended to use the dedicated PlotlyView.
+For visualizations using Plotly, it is recommended to use the dedicated PlotlyView.

 This guide explains how to add a WebView to an editor.
 This could for instance be used to incorporate interactive visualizations or present other dynamic or static HTML (web) content: